 a) Immune: Primary or secondary immune thrombocytopenia (ITP); drug-induced immune thrombocytopenia (eg, quinine/quinidine, sulfonamides, vancomycin, abciximab, antibiotics); heparin-induced thrombocytopenia (HIT), which can be associated with thrombosis.
 Secondary ITP can be caused by infections (HIV, hepatitis C, Helicobacter pylori), concomitant autoimmune diseases (eg, systemic lupus erythematosus, antiphospholipid syndrome), and non-Hodgkin lymphoma, among others.

-b) Nonimmune: Thrombotic microangiopathies, including thrombocytopenic purpura (TTP) and hemolytic-uremic syndrome (HUS), sepsis, disseminated intravascular coagulation (DIC), Kasabach-Merritt syndrome, and others.
+b) Nonimmune: Thrombotic microangiopathies, including thrombotic thrombocytopenic purpura (TTP) and hemolytic-uremic syndrome (HUS), sepsis, disseminated intravascular coagulation (DIC), Kasabach-Merritt syndrome, and others.

-a) Inherited: Rare, sometimes familial, it may present in childhood.
+a) Inherited: Rare, sometimes familial, may present in childhood.
 Examples include Bernard-Soulier syndrome, Fanconi anemia, Alport syndrome.

 3) Thrombocytopenia caused by sequestration of platelets: Hypersplenism; rarely at other sites, such as large hemangiomas.